-• The Ford Center renovations continued in 2010 with upgrades to concession areas and more.
+• The Chesapeake Energy Arena renovations continued in 2011 with upgrades to concession areas and more.
 The building will not completely close again until after the 2010-11 NBA season, when the final phase of improvements gets fully underway.
-During this period, a major addition will be made, primarily on southwest side of the building, in order to accommodate a new grand entry with a multi-story atrium, new restaurants and lounges, a family fun zone, team offices, and expanded locker rooms.
+During this period, a major addition will be made, primarily on the southwest side of the building, in order to accommodate a new grand entry with a multi-story atrium, new restaurants and lounges, a family fun zone, team offices, and expanded locker rooms.